Top 10 Italian Hand Gestures Italians Use All the Time

 Do you want to impress a bloke or a sheila with your newly acquired language skills?
 Well, this is your lucky day.
 Because with Mondly, the award-winning language learning app, you’ll speak any language from day 1.
 It’s as fun as learning Aussie slang!

 Want more?
 With Mondly, you’ll get more every day!
 Quick Daily Lessons.
 5 minutes a day.
-It’s so entertaining, you’ll become addicted.
+It’s so entertaining you’ll become addicted.
 The best part?
-You’ll speak like a native in no time.
+You’ll be fluent in no time.

 Get Mondly now and speak any language like you never dreamed you would!